Decathlon/tzatziki/tzatziki-core/README.md

 This can be handy for not duplicating scenarios just for one additional step.

-Moreover, you can use the `else` keyword to execute a step if the predicate is not met.
+Moreover, you can use the `else` or `otherwise` keyword to execute a step if the predicate is not met.
 ```gherkin
 Given that condition is "<ifCondition>"
 When if <ifCondition> == true => ran is "if"